josbeir/cakephp-docs-md/docs/2/en/getting-started/cakephp-conventions.md

-Now that you've been introduced to CakePHP's fundamentals, you might try a run through the [/tutorials-and-examples/blog/blog](blog/blog.md) to see how things fit together.
+Now that you've been introduced to CakePHP's fundamentals, you might try a run through the
+[Blog Tutorial](../tutorials-and-examples/blog/blog.md) to see how things fit together.